What is a Floating Interest Rate?

 A Floating Interest Rate refers to when the pricing on debt is variable and fluctuates over the borrowing term due to the interest rate being tied to an underlying index.

-Floating Interest Rate Definition
+How to Calculate Floating Interest Rate (Step-by-Step)

 The interest rate attached to debt is defined as the amount charged to the borrower by the lender periodically throughout the borrowing term and is expressed as a percentage of the outstanding loan amount.